Are you feeling like you’re lagging behind the competition and badly needed some actionable digital marketing tips?

 There’s a lot to learn.
 But learning and implementing SEO will give your website better visibility in the search engines.

 And to get an idea of how important SEO is for website visibility, you can look at past Google updates.
-One very important Google update made websites that aren’t responsive on various digital devices not even appear in the search results at all!
+One very important Google update made websites that aren’t responsive on tablets and mobile devices not even appear in the search results at all!